TOOL AND CUTTER GRINDING JIG PLUS MINI-TINKER

 "Sixty pages of drawings?!" you say.

-NOTE: We also have drawings for the Mini-TINKER.
+This set also includes drawings for the Mini-TINKER.
 This is a much simpler version of the TINKER.
 It is slightly smaller, and can be built by someone who owns a smaller lathe, but who does not have a milling machine (although access to one would make some parts of the job easier).

 * Gunsmiths: The TINKER is not suitable for sharpening chambering reamers.
 Chambering reamers should be returned to the maker for sharpening.... or see TMBR#3 for an absolute goldmine of info on how to hand stone your own chambering reamers!!